-Experience the magic of winter in Canada as you try out these winter activities, hand picked for you.
-Bundle up, strap on your snowshoes or tie up your skates—its time to make the most of this snow-filled season!
+Experience the magic of winter in Canada as you try out these winter activities.
+Bundle up, strap on your snowshoes or tie up your skates, it’s time to make the most of this snow-filled season!

 The fun doesn’t have to stop once winter arrives in Fundy National Park!
 Listen to the satisfying crunch of snow as you pedal your fat bike through the winter trail system.
-Alternatively, strap-on a pair of snowshoes and float through freshly fallen snow as your travel through dense spruce forest.
+Or, strap-on a pair of snowshoes and float through freshly fallen snow as you travel through dense spruce forest.
 Take part in a Fundy tradition and enjoy the rush as your toboggan glides down the groomed slopes of the Headquarters Bowl.
-For an evening outing, try the local Alma Rink— and be sure to stop by a local café for hot chocolate afterwards!
+For an evening outing, try the Alma Rink and be sure to stop by a local café for hot chocolate afterwards!

 Quebec and Ontario

 Ready for a frosty adventure?
-Rent some snowshoes and set foot on the beautiful yet challenging Lac-du-Pimbina Trail.
-Did you know this park is made up of 93% forest?
+Strap on your snowshoes and set foot on the beautiful yet challenging Lac-du-Pimbina Trail.
 See if you can spot the 30 different tree species residing at La Mauricie National Park.
-If you’re looking for an intermediate-level stroll, check out the stunning Mekinac Trail!
+Feeling adventurous?
+Treat yourself to an intermediate-level hike on the breathtaking Mekinac Trail!
 With 8 trails to choose from, find the perfect trail for your ability.
 Grab a friend or two, pack some snacks and start planning your trip now!

 Admire vivid winter skies as you glide on frozen Lake Superior.
 Skate the Ice Trail, accessible from the Red Rock Marina and soar through its winding loops, day or night!
 For another type of adventure, snowshoe from the Red Rock Trailhead up to the magnificent viewing platforms at Lloyd’s Lookout and get ready to soak in the panoramic views of Nipigon Bay.